justinmmorgan21/travelaid-frontend/README.md

 - update account info, including add an account image

 **An admin (unique login) can...**
-- create new suggested trips for viewing and adding by users.
+- create new suggested trips for viewing and adding by users
+- view all users and view/edit their associated trips

 **Flight Search...**
 - users enter departing/returning locations and dates to receive real-time departing flight options.